Skip to main content

 }

 Next, write a Python function that returns a status code of 200 and a response body stating "Hello from Gruntwork!".
-The response format is required for API Gateway to successfully return the response, to learn more refer to the Lambda function response format documentation.
+The response must adhere to the required format for API Gateway to successfully process and return the response.
+To learn more, refer to the Lambda function response format documentation.

 import json